“Let’s eat Grandpa!” vs “Let’s eat, Grandpa!”

 How Parenthetical Commas Work

-Phrase, independent clause.
+Interruption, independent clause.

-Independent, phrase, clause.
+Independent, interruption, clause.

-Independent clause, phrase.
+Independent clause, interruption.

 Like with em dashes and parentheses, the piece broken off by the commas should be completely removable.
 Cover it up and check that the rest of the sentence can stand on its own.
 If your parenthetical phrase comes in the middle, make sure you have a second comma leading back into the main clause.